waydabber/BetterDisplay/README.md

 ## Discord channel

-You can join the discussion on the [BetterDisplay discord channel](https://discord.gg/aKe5yCWXSp).
+You can join the discussion on the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp).
 If you have any issues or questions, don't hesitate to ask!

 ## Compatibility